m-reza-rahman/jakartaee-docker/abstract.md

-# Effective Docker and Kubernetes for Java EE Developers
+# Effective Docker and Kubernetes for Jakarta EE Developers

-There are several key trade-offs to consider while using Docker and Kubernetes with Java EE applications.
+There are several key trade-offs to consider while using Docker and Kubernetes with Java/Jakarta EE applications.
 Examples include:

 * Whether to use thin WARs, fat JARs, or hollow uber-JARs to effectively work with Docker repositories, layering, and caching.
 * Whether to deploy applications within images, through exposed admin ports or as autodeployed mounted external volumes.